Tom Jones (singer): Personal life

 Following the UK's 1974 election of a Labour government, Jones became a tax exile to avoid a 98% income tax.
 In 1976, he purchased the mansion at 363 Copa De Oro Road in the East Gate Bel Air area of Los Angeles from Dean Martin for $500,000.
 He sold it to Nicolas Cage in 1998 for a reported $6.4 million.

 Jones met his idol Elvis Presley in 1965 at the Paramount film stage, when Elvis was filming Paradise, Hawaiian Style.
-They became good friends, spending more time together in Las Vegas and duetting until the early hours at Presley's private suite.
+They became good friends, spending more time together in Las Vegas singing and carousing until the early hours at Presley's private suite.
 The friendship endured until Presley's death in 1977.
 One year after the death of Jones' wife, rumours began that he had started dating Presley's wife Priscilla.
 In 2021, he said they had known each other since the 1960s and simply enjoyed spending time together.
 People had thought they were dating because they had been seen together dining and at Jeff Franklin's house.

 In 2015, Jones' autobiography Over the Top and Back was published by Michael Joseph.
 Reviewing the book in the Daily Express, Clair Woodward said, "In the tradition of so many autobiographies these days, Tom Jones's doesn't tell you what you really want to hear. [...]
 What you are left with is a riotously enjoyable story of Jones 'The Voice' which nicely doubles as the story of British pop and light entertainment from the Sixties onwards."
 In 2021, Jones revealed that he uses inversion therapy to stay in good health.